Causes Of Bloating

-Today’s article aims at educating you on some 4 habits that have a huge impact on how bloated you feel.
+Today’s article aims at educating you on some 4 causes of bloating, habits that have a huge impact on how bloated you feel.

 There are lots of scientific and medical definitions of the word ‘bloating’ but generally; it is an accumulation of air or gas in your belly.
 Interestingly, bloating isn’t only as a result of the type of food you eat, some daily habits could also result in bloating.
 Habits such as wearing a tighter pair of jeans, tummy woes, tight belts and lots more, could lead to bloating.